Built in 2007, by Patti Shipyard Incorporated of Pensacola, Florida (hull #167) as the Honor for Express Marine Incorporated of Camden, New Jersey.

 Her electrical service was provided by three, 130kW, John Deere 6081AMK330 generator sets.
 The tug's capacities were 44,000 gallons of fuel Oil, 850 galllons of hydraulic Oil, 850 gallons of lube oil, 1,400 gallons of waste oil 4,900 gallons of potable water, 6,000 gallons of wash water and 1,700 gallons of sewage.

-Due to the high amount of coal dust generated by the product their barges carry.
 The Honor was outfitted with an expanded air filtration capacity.
 Both, for use by air breathing engines, and for the interior.
 Much of the extra filtration equipment was located in the stack assembly of the tug.
 Air being drawn into the vessel whether it be for ventilation, or for internal combustion.
 Was drawn into a filter bank.
 Any air drawn down to the engines, or engine room was filtered twice.

 Her towing gear consisted of a JonRie InterTech 500, single drum, hydraulic towing winch.
 Outfitted with 2,400(ft) of 1.75(in) towing wire.
 As well as a, JonRie InterTech 421 hydraulic capstans The capstans were mounted next to the tow winch and on the tug's bow.
 Power for the winch was produced by one, of the tug's three generators.

 The tug was outfitted two hydraulic towing pins, and a hold down clamp, as well as a transom roller on her stern.
 And, a 10 ton North Pacific MCT-1030 hydraulic crane.
 With a telescoping boom and, a 30(ft) reach.
 Mounted on the second deck, aft of the wheelhouse.
 She was fitted with custom designed port, and starboard deck winches.
 For wire push gear, in lieu of using the towing winch for the push gear.